NAPPLSKKU/rat_singularity/README.md

 `git clone \<jsns2-rat repository\>`

-We need to put the 'rat-pac-jsns2-v2.0' folder into our working from directory, from which we then call:
+We need to put the 'rat-pac-jsns2-v2.0' folder into our working directory, from which we then call:

 `sudo singularity build --sandbox sl7_rat sl_rat.def`